Sanathns/Random_Forests/README.md

 # Random_Forests
 This repository contains my implementation of the Random Forest algorithm as part of my data science course assignment.
+The Random Forest model is a powerful ensemble learning technique used for classification and regression tasks.
+In this project, I have utilized Python and popular data science libraries like scikit-learn to build and evaluate the Random Forest model on a specific dataset.
+The code and accompanying documentation showcase my understanding of the algorithm and its application in solving real-world problems